List of Star Wars species (K–O): Miraluka

 An alien race almost exactly the same in appearance as humans, Miraluka differ in that they have no eyes or blank white sockets and cannot see through the focusing of light.
 Miraluka typically hide their lack of eyes by wearing a headband, a mask, or similar concealing headwear, because they are much less common than humans, and it is easier to travel if they are seen as being of the dominant species; thus the common confusion as to who is or isn't a Miraluka.
 Miralukas see through the Force, as they are a Force-sensitive race; they are often quite shocked if shown life not connected to the Force, like the Jedi Exile.

-The Miraluka homeworld is Alpheridies.
-They migrated there after their original homeworld, Katarr, became unstable and began losing its atmosphere to space.
+Miralukas' adopted homeworld is Alpheridies.
+They migrated there after their original homeworld became unstable and began losing its atmosphere to space.
 Alpheridies' sun emits light in the infra-red spectrum, and this led to the Miraluka losing their ability to see visible light over thousands of generations.
 Instead, they came to rely on a latent ability to perceive the world through the Force.

 A colony world of the Miraluka named Katarr was stripped of all life by a Sith Lord named Darth Nihilus approximately 3,955 years BBY, during a meeting of several Jedi Masters.
 The meeting was convened to discuss the silent war being waged across the galaxy by Sith Lords Darth Nihilus and Darth Sion.
 The only survivor of this colony world was Visas Marr, who later became the servant of Darth Nihilus and then followed the Jedi Exile and helped destroy Darth Nihilus and his ship.

 Notable Miraluka include former Sith Visas Marr, and the Dark Jedi Jerec.